 Purchase and install a dedicated SSL certificate.
 This way, your store’s secure URL matches the main URL and the Googlebot will be able to access the images.

-If you are still using the shared *.3dcartstores.com URL for your store’s secure URL, do not edit your robots text in this fashion since it will likely result in duplicated content being reported.
+If you are still using the shared *.s4shops.com URL for your store’s secure URL (or *3dcartstores.com for legacy stores), do not edit your robots text in this fashion since it will likely result in duplicated content being reported.
 Instead, you may edit the shared SSL robots.txt file so that it will allow the googlebot access to the images directory as shown here.